alexc-MSFT/agent-navigator/README.md

 # Agent Navigator Copilot Agent <img align="right" src="icon.png" alt="Agent Navigator logo" width="70">

-Agent Navigator is a Copilot Agent built in Copilot Studio Lite designed to help users discover, learn and receive recommendations about Copilot agents.
+Agent Navigator is a **Proof of Concept Agent** built in Copilot Studio Lite designed to help users discover, learn and receive recommendations about Copilot agents.

 It essentially acts like an 'Agents directory' helping users to find agents.